regnarg/bc/text/intro.md

 a file system.
 We call all the stores that are synchronized among each other a *realm*.

-It follows the philosophy of *global metadata, distributed data*, pioneered by git-annex\cite{annex}.
+It follows the philosophy of *global metadata, distributed data*.
 This means that while each store has copies of only some files, it has information about all the files in the realm.
 This metadata describes a single logical directory tree containing all the files in the realm that is consistent across all the stores.